Daniel-Okure/Python-Scripts/Utility Scripts/attendance_checker/README.md

 ### Step 6: Run the script

-It may seem daunting to set up, but once python and all the dependencies are installed, you can double-click the script to run it however many times as you want on Windows!
+It may seem daunting to set up, but once python and all the dependencies are installed, you can double-click the script to run it however many times you want on Windows!

 However, to run the script on Mac, users will need to right-click and open the script with Python Launcher.
 If you see any prompt window pop up, allow the script to access your terminal, and it should run just fine.